 At a point near the start of Solaris, the stunning 1972 film by Andrei Tarkovsky, a character gets ready to embark on a voyage into outer space.
 The character’s last scene on earth unfurls in a famously extended sequence filmed through the twisting geometries of Tokyo’s inner-city motorway network.

-The camera tracks the vehicle as it snakes through underpasses and over bridges, thoughtfully transitioning between austere black and white and vivid color.
+The camera tracks the vehicle as it snakes through underpasses and over bridges, thoughtfully transitioning between austere black and white and vivid colour.
 The sequence echoes the 2001: A Space Odyssey stargate sequence, but as an earthbound start to a journey, not a bizarre multidimensional wormhole end-point.

 The fact it’s all the more familiar makes the Solaris sequence all the stranger.
 A mediation on the buzz of tarmac, the angular changing landscape, and swooshing of other road users over a bed of tumbling outer-space electronics.